nestauk/heat_pump_adoption_modelling/documentation/EST Supervised Model.md

 ### Feature Encoding

 We have two types of features: numerical and categorical features.
-A numerical feature consists of numbers, for example the TOTAL*FLOOR_AREA.
-A categorical feature consists of differente categories, for example \_owner-occupied* or _social rental_ for TENURE or _very poor_ to _very good_ for WINDOW_ENERGY_EFFICIENCY.
+A numerical feature consists of numbers, for example the `TOTAL_FLOOR_AREA`.
+A categorical feature consists of differente categories, for example _owner-occupied_ or _social rental_ for `TENURE` or _very poor_ to _very good_ for `WINDOW_ENERGY_EFFICIENCY`.

 Numeric features do not require any special encoding.